vijkrnandini/medicure-app-assignment-project/README.md

 ## Application source code is available at the following link
 [GitHub-MedicureApp-Link](https://github.com/shubhamkushwah123/medicure-app.git)

+## How to run the app
+> mvn spring-boot:run
+> access using the url : http://ipaddress:8082/

 ## How to submit the project the project :

 1. Create a document with detailed step by step tasks along with the screenshot.